Work Related Stress

 Thriving at Work is a psychological training programme that teaches you everything you need to know to make the necessary changes to any unhelpful thinking styles and any maladaptive safety behaviours you may have developed leading to you effectively increasing your tolerance to Stress

 TranceForm Psychology also offer training programmes that your employer may be interested in if work related stress has become a major problem in the business .

 The Thriving at Work stress management programme is a 10 session adapted version of the CLB programme that is delivered on a one-to-one basis at our training rooms in Wombourne.

-FREE Initial Consultations for Work Related Stress
+Initial Consultations for Work Related Stress

 Tranceform works with local businesses to support mental health issues in the workplace, including the delivery of in-house training seminars, development and implementation of regulatory systems for managing work-related stress and psychological well-being, one-to-one support in-clinic as well as Employee Assistance Programmes & Retained Service contracts.

 Find out more about our Mental Health at Work services here:

 Tranceform Psychology offer expert psychological training programmes and services to organisations across the Black Country and the West Midlands.